Yachay-AI/byt5-geotagging/conf_geotagging_model/README.md

 An example of using the trained model is in [prediction.ipynb](./prediction.ipynb)

 ## Existing Challenges/Suggested Data Sets
-### Challenge 1 - 100 regions 🌎
+### Challenge 1 - 123 regions 🌎

-The first suggested methodology on training the model is to look into the dataset of 100 regions around the world, where each region is represented by 5,000 tweets.
-The dataset attached provides an annotated corpus of 500k texts, as well as the respective geocoordinates.
+The first suggested methodology (Challenge 1) on training the model is to look into the dataset of top most populated regions around the world.

+#### The dataset provided is an:
+- annotated corpus of 500k texts, as well as the respective geocoordinates
+- 123 regions covered
+- 5000 tweets per location

-The data set is [here](https://drive.google.com/file/d/1J5ducw8O628wyXD7qdcvop2pyNbq26tO/view?usp=sharing)
+**The data set is [here](https://drive.google.com/file/d/1J5ducw8O628wyXD7qdcvop2pyNbq26tO/view?usp=sharing)**

 ![This is an image](https://media.tenor.com/lOPTx_JZJ3gAAAAC/the-office-steve-carell.gif)

 ### Challenge 2 - 12 months 🌎

 Challenge 2 sets the goal to identify the correlation between the time/date of post, the content, and the location.

 Time zones difference, as well as seasonality of the events, should be analyzed and used to predict the location.
 For example: snow is more likely to appear in the Northern Hemisphere, especially if in December.
-Rock concerts are more likely to happen in the evening and in bigger cities, so the time of the post about a concert should be used to identify the time zone of the author and narrow down the list of potention locations.
+Rock concerts are more likely to happen in the evening and in bigger cities, so the time of the post about a concert should be used to identify the time zone of the author and narrow down the list of potential locations.

-The data set provided is a .json of >600.000 texts collected over the span of 12 months, covering 15 different time zones and 6 countries.
+#### The data set provided is a:
+- .json of >600.000 texts
+- collected over the span of 12 months
+- covering 15 different time zones
+- 6 countries.
 (Cuba, Iran, Russia, North Korea, Syria, Venezuela).

-The data set is [here](https://drive.google.com/drive/folders/1P2QUGFBKaqdpZ4xAHmJMe2I57I94MJyO?usp=sharing)
+**The data set is [here](https://drive.google.com/drive/folders/1P2QUGFBKaqdpZ4xAHmJMe2I57I94MJyO?usp=sharing)**

 ## Resources
 ### Contact 📩